Iteration

 This is a powerful function--instead of repeating the code block every time you

-want to draw a square, you can just call square(50)
+want to draw a square, you can just call square(50), square(100), or whatever

 size square you want.